 \subsection{Mixing time lower bound}

 We will use the following result for proving the the lower bound on the mixing time as stated in Theorem~\ref{thm:main:intro}.

-\begin{lemma} If $X \sim \mu$, then $\|\alpha(X)-m\|_{\infty} \le A/{\sqrt{n}}$ with probability at least $3/4$ for a suitable constant~$A > 0$. \end{lemma} Very similar results are available in the literature, but we were not able to find this particular variant of the concentration bound, so, for completeness, we provide a proof of Lemma~\ref{lemma:potts:conc} in Appendix~\ref{app:potts:conc}.
+\begin{lemma} If $X \sim \mu$, then $\|\alpha(X)-m\|_{\infty} \le A/{\sqrt{n}}$ with probability at least $3/4$ for a suitable constant $A > 0$. \end{lemma} Similar results are available in the literature, but we were not able to find this particular variant, so, for completeness, we provide a proof of Lemma~\ref{lemma:potts:conc} in Appendix~\ref{app:potts:conc}.

 \begin{proof}[Proof of Theorem~\ref{thm:main:intro} (Lower bound)] By Lemma~\ref{lemma:potts:conc}, if $X \sim \mu$, then $\|\alpha(X)-m\|_{\infty} \le A/{\sqrt{n}}$ with probability at least $3/4$ for a suitable constant~$A$.
 Now, take $X_0$ to be a configuration where all vertices are assigned the same spin.
 By~Lemmas~\ref{lemma:main:contract} and~\ref{lemma:f:fp-convergence}, there exists $\gamma$ such that after $T = c(\beta,q)\log n + \gamma$ steps, with probability $\ge 3/4$, we have $\|\alpha(X_T)-m\|_\infty > \frac{A}{\sqrt{n}}$.
 This implies that $\|X_T - \mu\|_{\textsc{tv}} > 1/4$ and thus that the SW dynamics has not mixed after $T$ steps. \end{proof}